Local trans advocates speak out against model policies

 Alex, a nonbinary person who works at a nonprofit that partners with Albemarle County Public Schools, said that the kids they work with are afraid.

-“They’re not sure who is safe, who they can trust,” Alex, who uses the gender neutral pronouns they and them, said.
-They aren’t out to their parents, and have only been identified by their first name.
+“They’re not sure who is safe, who they can trust,” said Alex, who uses the gender neutral pronouns they and them.
+Alex is not out to their parents and asked to only be identified by their first name.

 Julia, a freshman at Orange County High School who uses the pronouns they and them, said that they realized they weren’t a boy or a girl during the pandemic.
-They went to therapy to work through their struggle with gender identity, and luckily had a supportive family to help.
+They went to therapy to work through their struggle with gender identity and had a supportive family to help.

 Although most people were accepting when they came out as nonbinary, not all were.
 It cost them some friends.